aapowadi/Reimnv2/README.md

 Date: 3-15-21

-1) Built the Autoencoder to get the outlines of the object (Segmentation).
+1) Built the Encoder-Decoder to get the outlines of the object (Segmentation).

 Next Steps